Samsara is the best asset tracking system, due to its real-time GPS tracking and helpful auto-alerts.

 Types of Asset Management Software

-The concept of an “asset” is a broad business term: It might refer to a laptop, a construction crane, or a property deed.
+The concept of an “asset” is a broad business term: it can refer to a laptop, a construction crane, or a property deed.
 Here are the main types of asset software.

 - Fixed asset management software: These systems work with assets that are designed to stay within one location.
-These are often unpowered, like furniture, but might include small power tools or desktop computers.
+These are often unpowered, like furniture, but can include small power tools or desktop computers.

-- IT asset management is a common subtype of a fixed asset management software, and is designed to track typical office supplies, from printers to laptops.
+- IT asset management: This is a common subtype of a fixed asset management software and is designed to track typical office supplies, from printers to laptops.

 - Movable asset management software: These systems monitor large assets with GPS, tracking them between warehouses or across state lines.